Master’s Degree in Organizational Behavior

 Organizational Change and Development

-Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, team development, interventions for assisting in organizational change, and development.
+Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, team development, and interventions for assisting with organizational change and development.

 International and Multicultural Training

 As part of the program’s coursework, students are required to participate in an international trip that addresses the work setting from a multicultural/international perspective.
 Literature is examined for its relevance and application across cultures and international societies within a global economy.

 The course schedule is designed for professional adult learners and is accessible to adults with multiple responsibilities.
 Courses are offered once a month in a weekend format on Friday evening, Saturday, and Sunday.
 The intensive weekend format makes it possible for students to attend from locations other than California’s San Francisco Bay Area and the greater San Joaquin Valley.

 Students enter the Organizational Behavior master’s program with a bachelor’s degree and a minimum of two years of professional work experience and complete the 34-unit program in 17 months.
 Students take courses once a month in an executive, weekend format.
 Most students begin the program in the spring, however, students who wish to enroll in the fall do so in consultation with the Program Director.

 Student access faculty local to their campus and at other campuses.
 Faculty bring a breadth of professional experience as coaches and consultants into the classroom.
 Read more about our faculty.